AckerlyXu/heima/articles/storage/blobs/storage-create-geo-redundant-storage.md

 ---
 title: Make application data highly available in Azure | Microsoft Docs
-description: Use read access geo-redundant storage to make your application data highly available
+description: Use read-access geo-redundant storage to make your application data highly available
 services: storage
-author: yunan2016
+author: forester123
-manager: digimobile
+manager: josefree

 ms.service: storage
 ms.workload: web
 ms.topic: tutorial
-origin.date: 02/20/2018
+origin.date: 03/26/2018
-ms.date: 03/05/2018
+ms.date: 05/07/2018
-ms.author: v-nany
+ms.author: v-johch
 ms.custom: mvc
 ---

 # Make your application data highly available with Azure storage

 This tutorial is part one of a series, which shows you how to make your application data highly available in Azure.
-When you're finished, you have a console application that uploads and retrieves a blob to a [read-access geo-redundant](../common/storage-redundancy.md#read-access-geo-redundant-storage) (RA-GRS) storage account.
+When you're finished, you have a console application that uploads and retrieves a blob to a [read-access geo-redundant](../common/storage-redundancy-grs.md#read-access-geo-redundant-storage) (RA-GRS) storage account.
 RA-GRS works by replicating transactions from the primary to the secondary region.
 This replication process guarantees that the data in the secondary region is eventually consistent.
 The application uses the [Circuit Breaker](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker) pattern to determine which endpoint to connect to.
 The application switches to secondary endpoint when a failure is simulated.

 In part one of the series, you learn how to: